-Let us first consider the case when the channel is known and time invariant, i.e. the channel quality for each user j is equal to a constant value $Q_j$ .
-Knowing the fade state is equivalent to knowing the rate-power curve for each user; a constant fade state implies that each user maintains the same rate-power curve for all the time considered.
-This is a realistic assumption for the slow fading wireless channel [5].
+Let us assume that the channel is time invariant.
+The channel quality for each user j is equal to a constant value $Q_j$ .
+Knowing the fading state is equivalent to knowing the rate-power curve for each user; a constant fading state implies that each user maintains the same rate-power curve for all the time considered.
+This is a realistic assumption for the slow fading wireless channel [4].